How Restaurants Should Implement Fire Safety

 - Conduct Emergency training.
 Train new workers regarding the evacuation methods and the use of fire safety equipment.
 Give old staff members a refresher course at least annually.

-If your Restaurant needs help to implement fire safety regulations, FCF Fire & Electrical Fire Protection Gold Coast can help.
-Our expert team are equipped with the knowledge and experience to provide a comprehensive fire safety service for your Restaurant.
-We also offer first response fire training online, Hydrant testing, Rcd testing and the new 5 year exit light warranty.
+If your Restaurant needs help to implement fire safety regulations our expert team are equipped with the knowledge and experience to provide a comprehensive fire safety service for your Restaurant.
+We also offer first response fire training online, Hydrant testing, RCD testing, and the new 5-year exit light warranty.
 Installation of Fire extinguishers, Fire detection systems, Electrical works and many more.